XMM-Newton: Mission extensions

 Because of the spacecraft's good health and the significant returns of data, XMM-Newton has received several mission extensions by ESA's Science Programme Committee.
 The first extension came during November 2003 and extended operations through March 2008.
 The second extension was approved in December 2005, extending work through March 2010.
 A third extension was passed in November 2007, which provided for operations through 2012.
 As part of the approval, it was noted that the satellite had enough on-board consumables (fuel, power and mechanical health) to theoretically continue operations past 2017.
 The fourth extension in November 2010 approved operations through 2014.
 A fifth extension was approved in November 2014 and affirmed in November 2016, continuing operations through 2018.
 A sixth extension was approved in December 2017, continuing operations through the end of 2020.
 A seventh extension was approved in November 2018, continuing operations through the end of 2022.
+An eighth extension was approved in March 2023, continuing operations through the end of 2026, with indicative extension up to 2029.